Counsellor and Psychotherapist in Fulham & Online

 Therapy works best when conducted on a regular basis.
 I will reserve a weekly slot for you and ask that 48 hours notice is given if for any reason you cannot attend.
 For cancellations within the 48 hours I will try to offer you another appointment in the same week, but cannot guarantee this will be possible.

-I’m based in Guildford and see clients from the surrounding area.
+I’m based in Fulham, South West London and see clients from the surrounding area.
 Sessions can be held face-to-face or online

 Feel free to contact me if you have any questions about how psychotherapy/counselling works, or to arrange an appointment.
 You can also call me on 07771 710078 if you would prefer to leave a message or speak to me first.